top of page

 Writer's pictureThe Trout Bandit

-Fly fishing for trout in Iceland - part II
+Fishing streamers for brown trout in Iceland

 The DIY fly angler is likely to find Iceland to be a frustrating destination to organize a fishing holiday.
 The fishing beats are mostly on private land controlled by fishing clubs or professional outfitters, through which a destination fishing package is booked.
 Some arrangements can be made to book rod fees only, but many packages are all inclusive of rod fees, guiding and accommodation.